apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 The parent step must then change its existing pointer for the character `a` from `0x018` to `0x0DE` which it can do in place by writing the new value in its pointer cell for `a`.
 This is the attachment point for the newly created substructure, i.e. before this, the new nodes were not reachable, and now become reachable; before this, the node `0x018 ` was reachable, and now becomes unreachable.
-The attachment is done by a volatile write, to enforce a happens -before relationship that makes sure that all the new substructure (all written by this thread) is fully readable by all readers who pass through the new pointer (which is the only way they can reach it).
+The attachment is done by a volatile write, to enforce a happens-before relationship that makes sure that all the new substructure (all written by this thread) is fully readable by all readers who pass through the new pointer (which is the only way they can reach it).
 The same happens-before also ensures that any new readers cannot reach the obsoleted nodes (there may be existing reader threads that are already in them).

 It can then return its address `0x07E` unchanged up, and no changes need to be done in any of the remaining steps.
 The process finishes in a new value for `root`, which in this case remains unchanged.

 ![graph](MemtableTrie.md.m3.svg)

 The process created a few new nodes (in blue), and made one obsolete (in grey).
-What can concurrent readers see depends on where they are at the time the attachment point write is done.
+What concurrent readers can see depends on where they are at the time the attachment point write is done.
 Forward traversals, if they are in the path below `0x07E`, will continue working with the obsoleted data and will not see any of the new changes.
 If they are above `0x07E`, they will see the updated content.
 If they are _at_ the `0x07E` node, they may see either, depending on the